Abstract painting with large, overlapping brushstrokes in shades of cream, pink, orange, and olive green.

 Katya Gruzglina, LMFT (she/her)

-Life often teaches us—explicitly and implicitly—that certain feelings aren’t okay to have.
+Life often teaches us that certain emotions aren't okay to have.

-Instead of avoiding or overriding these signals, therapy offers a chance to slow down and listen.
-Together, we’ll work to understand the stories your emotions and body are telling, and begin to restore a sense of safety, connection, and self-trust.
+Therapy offers you a place to do it differently.
+Instead of treating emotions as problems to override, we use them as signals to tune into.
+Together, we'll work to understand the stories your emotions and body are telling, tracing them back to where they began, and begin to restore a sense of safety, connection, and self-trust.

 My style is collaborative, warm, and at times direct.
-While I bring clinical expertise and advanced training to our work, My role is to provide a safe, curious, and compassionate space where new possibilities for healing and transformation can unfold.
+While I bring clinical expertise and advanced training to our work, my priority is to provide a safe, curious, and compassionate space where new possibilities for healing and transformation can unfold.

 Training & Education